 There are four parties involved in the process of e-commerce financing:

-- The Seller also known as the supplier, is usually the applicant requesting to access the Financing Service.
+- The Seller is also known as the supplier.
+It is usually the applicant requesting to access the Financing Service.
 The seller could be a trading firm, a manufacturing company or a service provider.

-- The E-Commerce Marketplace Platform (the warehouse used to store the goods) is a world-wide & well-known digital platform.
-For example eBay, Amazon or Alibaba.
+- The E-Commerce Marketplace Platform (used as a warehouse to store the goods) is a world-wide & well-known digital platform.
+For example, eBay, Amazon or Alibaba.

-- The Financing Platform is a reputable financial institution that provides liquidity by advancing funds to the seller.
+- The Financing Platform is a reputable financial institution.
+Its role is to provide liquidity by advancing funds to the seller.
 Velotrade is a financial institution based in Hong Kong.

-- The End Consumer also known as the buyer, purchases the product from the seller through the e-commerce platform.
+- The End Consumer is also known as the buyer.
+It purchases products from the seller through the e-commerce marketplace platform.

 How Does E-Commerce Financing Work?

-The Financing Company advances capital to the seller and gets paid back every 15 days from the revenues generated on the e-commerce platform.
+Generally speaking, the Financing Company advances capital to the seller.
+The seller pays back the lending company every 15 days using the revenues from the sales on the e-commerce platform.

 - Yearly turnover